Brown straightened hair treated with a relaxer

 What is Uterine Cancer?

-The uterus is commonly known as the womb, where the baby develops during pregnancy.
+The uterus is the womb, where the baby develops during pregnancy.
 Uterine cancer is one of the most common gynecologic cancers.
 Diagnoses and deaths due to uterine cancer have increased in the past two decades, with more than 65,950 new cases and 12,550 deaths expected in 2022.

-There are two types of uterine cancer – endometrial cancer (more common) and uterine sarcoma.
-Uterine cancer symptoms include bleeding between periods or after menopause.
-The Centers for Disease Control and Prevention (CDC) says that “[m]ost uterine cancers are found in women who are going through or who have gone through menopause—the time of life when your menstrual periods stop.”
+Uterine cancer can be classified into two main types: endometrial cancer (which is more common) and uterine sarcoma.
+Symptoms of uterine cancer include bleeding between periods or after menopause.
+The Centers for Disease Control and Prevention (CDC) states that uterine cancer is primarily found in women going through or have gone through menopause, which is when menstrual periods stop.

 File a Chemical Hair Straightener Lawsuit

-Beasley Allen is actively investigating cases of uterine cancer, breast cancer, endometriosis, and uterine fibroids in women who developed these conditions after using hair relaxers.
-Contact us today for a complimentary, no-cost consultation.
+Beasley Allen is investigating uterine and ovarian cancer cases in women who used hair relaxers.
+Contact us for a complimentary consultation.

 Free Case Evaluation